Claiming for pothole damage on car insurance

 If your car has been badly damaged and you feel your claim has been rejected unfairly, it might be worth taking your case further.

-Firstly, you could put in a Freedom of Information request to check the inspection record of the road that damaged your vehicle.
+First, make a Freedom of Information request to check the inspection record of the road that damaged your vehicle.
 If it wasn’t checked as regularly as it should have been or wasn’t repaired quickly, you may have evidence of negligence and can make a full claim.

 Will I be covered if the pothole is on private land?